 - LTD

 - Supplemental Life Insurance

 - Dependent Life Insurance

 - Roth contributions

 - Legal Plan

 - Identity Theft Protection

-- Premiums for nonqualifying[†] registered domestic partner benefits coverage: The value of this coverage is considered imputed income.
+- Premiums for nonqualifying registered domestic partner benefits coverage: The value of this coverage is considered imputed income.
 If you have a domestic partner and are electing family coverage, call 617-496-4001 to speak with a Benefits representative about enrollment and tax implications.

-- External postdocs pay for benefits on an after-tax basis.

-- † The University follows the IRS definition of a qualifying tax dependent to determine tax treatment of premiums.
+- The University follows the IRS definition of a qualifying tax dependent to determine tax treatment of premiums.